How Candy Crush Mastered Game Development & Monetization

 Mastering Monetization

-King revolutionized the free-to-play model by using subtle monetization strategies that feel rewarding, not restrictive.
+King revolutionized the free-to-play model by using subtle money-making methods that feel rewarding, not limiting.
 Candy Crush encourages spending without forcing it, blending gameplay and monetization smoothly.
-It’s success comes from smoothly combining fun with opportunities to spend.
-Let’s explore the Candy Crush monetization strategy that made it a billion-dollar hit:
+Its success comes from blending fun with subtle opportunities to spend.

 Free-to-play Without Friction